-1. Students who have completed their first year or equivalent, if part-time, may submit applications for independent study abroad programs.
+- 1. Students who have completed their first year or, if part-time, the equivalent, may submit applications for independent study abroad programs.
 Generally, students should complete all of their required courses at the law school before seeking to study abroad, so students are generally in their third or fourth year before undertaking this independent study program.
-There may be some exceptions to this and students who have not completed all required courses should schedule an initial consultation with the Assistant Dean and Director of the Office of Multicultural and International Inclusion.

-- The maximum number of credits a student may earn at a foreign institution is governed by section D below.
+There may be some exceptions to this and students who have not completed all required courses should schedule an initial consultation with the Dean of Students. - 2.
+The maximum number of credits a student may earn at a foreign institution is governed by section D below.
 Credits earned abroad may not be used to satisfy Mitchell Hamline graduation requirements. - 3.
 Students must be in good standing to register for a study abroad program.
-This is an ABA rule and cannot be waived by the law school. - 4.
-Credit is given for grades earned of "C" or better, "Pass" or the equivalent.
+This is an ABA rule and cannot be waived by the law school.

+- 4. Credit is given for grades earned of "C" or better, "Pass" or the equivalent.
 Grades that satisfy criteria set forth in the Student Handbook may be transferred to Mitchell Hamline. - 5.
 If instruction is to be done in a language other than English, students must be fluent in the language of instruction at the foreign institution. - 6.
-Students who are interested in pursuing a study abroad program must consult with (a) the Assistant Dean and Director of the Office of Multicultural and International Inclusion and (b) the Dean of Student Affairs prior to seeking approval (see 7 below).
-In addition, Students must consult the respective program web page for information regarding courses, cost, withdrawal, faculty, travel, housing, insurance, financial aid, country information, passports and visa requirements - 7.
-Students must receive pre-approval from the Mitchell Hamline Associate Dean for Faculty and the ABA before beginning any independent study abroad program.
-Courses taken or completed before approval is granted will not transfer to Mitchell Hamiline. - 8.
-For your information the ABA Criteria for Approval of Individual Student Study Abroad for Academic Credit can be found at http://www.abanet.org/legaled/studyabroad/foreignstudyhome.html
+Students who are interested in pursuing a study abroad program must consult the Dean of Students prior to seeking approval (see 7 below).
+In addition, students must consult the respective program web page for information regarding courses, cost, withdrawal, faculty, travel, housing, insurance, financial aid, country information, passports and visa requirements. - 7.
+Students must receive pre-approval from the Mitchell Hamline Associate Dean for Academic Affair before beginning any independent study abroad program.
+Courses taken or completed before approval is granted will not transfer to Mitchell Hamline. - 8.
+For your information, consult the ABA Criteria for Accepting Credit for Student Study at a Foreign Institution.